adamsilver/fdpb/05-Inbox-Management.md

 We'll shortly discuss the ability to undo actions like this, but mitigation is a fruitful first step regardless.

-### Disabling and hiding buttons before selection
+### Disabling buttons before selection

+Theoritically the user shouldn't perform an action until they select at least one checkbox.
+It's this idea that can tempt us to disable the action buttons until the user selects a checkbox.

-In chapter 1 we discussed the problem with disabled buttons.
-Specifically,  disabling buttons until the form becomes *valid*.
-Our inbox doesn't look like a traditional form but it effectively suffers from the same problem.
+In chapter one, however, we discussed the associated problems with disabling buttons until a form is valid.
+Our inbox doesn't look like a traditional form but it effectively suffers from the same problem as any other.

-In theory, the user shouldn't submit a form until the user selects at least one checkbox.
-It's this thinking that may tempt designers to disable the buttons until the user selects a checkbox.

-We discussed in the problem with disabed buttons in chapter 1.
-Our inbox doesn't have valid and invalid states.
-However, the buttons can't possibly work without selecting at least one checkbox.

-Another question is do we disable or hide the actions until they can be clicked?
-Maybe we don't even do that.
+Once again, we'll stick to the foundations we've built from earlier chapters and avoid leaving users guessing how an interface works.
+We'll ensure our buttons are always enabled.

+### Hiding buttons before selection

-Mailchimp hides the actions until the user clicks at least one checkbox.
-Gmail does the exact same thing.
+Whilst disabling is clearly problematic, we might consider hiding the actions until the user selects a checkbox.
+Mailchimp does exactly this.
+So does Gmail.

+--

 There is a case hoever, for always showing the actions, but having them in a disable state.
 This may give the user a clue that they can manage their list, but they first need to do something to enable the buttons.